Our security approach

 Snobal recognises that an incident response is not in the hands of one team member but rather requires the input of the Snobal incident response team (ITR).

-The Snobal IRT is a mix of Snobal experienced, technical, and non-technical personnel who work together to understand the scope of the incident, how it can be mitigated, and ultimately remediated.
+The Snobal IRT is a mix of Snobal experienced, technical, and non-technical personnel who work together to understand the scope of the incident, and how it can be mitigated, and ultimately remediated.

 - Cyber Incidents and responses – provides a list of common cyber incident types, along with the corresponding response activities (which form the typical minimum response).